jcliberatol/node-cat/README.md

 ## Instalation

 ## Underlying Technology and Development

-Alttjs is developed in the framework of the SICS Research group.
+Node-cat is developed in the framework of the SICS Research group.
 Statisticians, Mathematicians and Computer Scientists devoted to produce the world's fastest Item Response Theory Applications.

 ## Benchmarks